 Most people I know think that working from home is easy.
 I mean, why wouldn’t they think that, right?
 When working from home, you get to wear your lingerie (or that boring pyjamas) all day long without having to worry about your hair too.
 There’s no sitting next to super annoying people on the bus who talk loudly or play their mega annoying ringing tone that you felt like strangling them sometimes.
 No battling with rush-hour jams.
 No office gossips (or being the office gossip victim).
 No kissing your boss’ butt.
 You can take a break anytime you want.
 You can go to the fridge and fix yourself some sandwich without having to share it with your co-workers who’s constantly hungry beyond limit.
-You get to shop online 24/7, buying gift cards for your loved ones.
+You get to shop online 24/7, buying stuff for your loved ones.
 You also get to play your favorite CD as loud as you can, even singing along with it (or dance!) with only your underwear and no one will suggest your name to the mental hospital.

 Yes, it’s true that working at home has many advantages.
 However, if you’re a person who loves having people around you to